Google Reviews Scraper — Full History, Flat Fee, No API Key

 Two billable events, charged once per place, based on how many reviews you actually receive (not how many you requested):

-No actor-start fee, no compute add-on surprises beyond Apify's standard platform usage.
-A place you ask 500 reviews from that only has 30 bills at $0.05, not $0.25.
+No actor-start fee.
+No compute surprises beyond Apify's standard platform usage.
+A place you ask 500 reviews from that only has 30 bills at $0.05, not $0.25 — you pay for what you receive.

 Cost-control recipe: set maxReviewsPerPlace: 50 and every place in the run bills at exactly $0.05.
-For a 200-place run, your worst case is $10.00, known before you press Start.
+A 200-place run then has a worst case of $10.00, known before you press Start.

 Where we win, where we lose — with numbers

 Read that table before you buy.
 If your workload is many places × few reviews each — say, the newest 20 reviews across a thousand locations — a per-review actor is the cheaper tool and you should use one.
-This actor is priced for depth: complete review histories of specific places, where flat-fee pricing means a 5,000-review chain costs the same $0.25 as a 51-review café, and your bill is a function of place count, not whatever review counts Google happens to hold.
+This Actor is priced for depth: complete review histories of specific places, where a 5,000-review chain costs the same $0.25 as a 51-review café, and your bill is a function of place count, not whatever review totals Google happens to hold.

 Versus the official Google Places API